OSInside/kiwi/doc/source/working_with_kiwi/legacy_kiwi.rst

    already exists on your system, the alternative setup will skip the creation of the link target because it already exists.

-From an appliance description perspective, both KIWI versions are fully compatible.
+From an appliance description perspective, both versions are fully compatible.
 Users can build their appliances with both versions and the same appliance description.
-If the appliance description uses features the next generation KIWI does not provide, the build will fail with an exception early.
-If the appliance description uses next generation features like the selection of the initrd system, it's not possible to build that with the legacy KIWI, unless the appliance description properly encapsulates the differences into a profile.
+If the appliance description uses features {kiwi} does not provide, the build will fail with an exception early.
+If the appliance description uses next generation features like the selection of the initrd system, it's not possible to build that with the {kiwi-legacy}, unless the appliance description properly encapsulates the differences into a profile.

-The next generation KIWI also provides the `--compat` option and the :command:`kiwicompat` tool to be able to use the same commandline as provided with the legacy KIWI version.
+{kiwi} also provides the `--compat` option and the :command:`kiwicompat` tool to be able to use the same commandline as provided with the {kiwi-legacy} version.